-Shanghai copper gains on demand hopes as China eases COVID curbs
+Shanghai copper gains on demand hopes as China eases Covid curbs

-Shanghai copper prices rose on Thursday as the lifting of COVID-19 curbs in top metals consumer China buoyed hopes of demand recovery, although a stronger U.S. dollar limited the upside.
+SHANGHAI: Shanghai copper prices rose on Thursday as the lifting of COVID-19 curbs in top metals consumer China buoyed hopes of demand recovery, although a stronger US dollar limited the upside.

 The most-traded July copper contract in Shanghai ended daytime trading up 0.7% at 72,130 yuan ($10,803.56) a tonne, as of 0718 GMT, in tepid trade as the London Metal Exchange was shut for a public holiday.